Queens College (English Education)

 Writing, Reading, Grammar, Literature, ESL, Test Prep- including ACT, SAT, Regents, SHSAT, TACHS, State Exams; Homework Help; I was on the Common Core Board at my school for ELA, so I'm very familiar with these requirements.

 No matter what your needs may be: a little extra help, full-on lessons, Test prep, Homework help, I'll be able to make you feel comfortable & confident in reaching your goals.
 I'll also make it interesting so that you'll be fully engaged during your session.
 I've been a teacher for 20 years & a private tutor for 20 plus years.
 My students have told me that I make learning fun & that I've made them learn to love writing, reading & poetry.
-I believe this is so because I truly love teaching
+I believe this is so because I truly love teaching & I want my students to succeed.

 I have been preparing students for the ACT English exam for the last 6 years.
 Through the usage of supplemental materials as well as online resources, my students have been successful in completing the exam.